This article was originally written in 2016 but has been updated in 2019 to include the latest info about the Medieval City of Essaouira.

 We took our time getting lost in the alleyways (as you do in any Moroccan medina), peeking into all of its nooks and crannies and stopping to say hello to many of the adorable stray cats along the way.
 Of course, if getting lost isn’t your kind of fun, then you can also sign up to a Essaouira Full-Day Tour, which takes in all the major sights of the city, including the medina, with the helpful insight of a local guide.

-Roaming around town, we were pleasantly surprised to find out that Essaouira is home to many small arts and crafts businesses, art galleries, and unique cafes and restaurants.
+Roaming around town, we were pleasantly surprised to find out that Essaouira is home to many small arts and crafts businesses, art galleries, and unique cafes and restaurants serving up fragrant Moroccan food.

 It was the last place we visited before saying goodbye to this medieval town, but one that left a vivid mark on our Essaouira experience.
-The port was flourishing with activity.
+The port was flourishing with activity, with fishermen selling their fresh catch directly to locals, skipping the fish market and grocery stores.
 Workers were deep in the elbow grease, getting the fishing boats ready for tomorrow’s sail, while the fishermen crowded around peddling their daily catch.
+This was an awesome experience, witnessing locals and restaurant proprietors buy fresh fish for the day.

 The pungent fish aroma was impossible to escape, but the harbour filled with blue fishing boats rewarded us with plenty of postcard-worthy shots.

 While Essaouira beach isn’t great for beach bums or bathers, Essaouira is one of the best surf spots in Morocco!
-There are a number of beaches in Essaouira where you can catch a wave, learn to surf, or if you fancy branching out, kite and wind-surfing are also big here.
+There are a number of beaches in Essaouira where you can catch a wave, and learn to surf, or if you fancy branching out, kite surfing is also big here.

-Essaouira Bay is great for beginners, but if you’re more experienced and looking for a more challenging surf Essaouira experience, then head to Safi beach, which is just north of the city.
+Essaouira Bay is great for beginners, but if you’re more experienced and looking for a more challenging surf Essaouira experience, then head to Safi Beach, which is just north of the city.
+Safi Beach has a wild, natural feel to it, featuring a long stretch of coastline backed by sand dunes.
+The remote nature and strong winds of this beach make it a popular spot for kite surfers.

 Essential Travel Info

-Essaouira is a coastal town located some 200kms west of Marrakech in Morocco.
-The easiest way to get to Essaouira is via shared taxi from Marrakech, which you can join for only 80dh/seat.
+Essaouira is a coastal town located some 200 kms west of Marrakech in Morocco.
+The easiest way to get to Essaouira is via shared taxi from Marrakech, which you can join for a very reasonable price.
 Alternatively, it is easy to rent your own car and travel to Essaouira on your own accord.

-The main attractions are the medina and the beaches in Essaouira, both of which are easily accessible on foot.
+The main attractions are the medina and the beaches in the small village, both of which are easily accessible on foot.
+There are plenty of bike rental places around town, and some hotels offer bicycles to guests.

 During our visit in October 2016, we stayed at Hotel Sahara, a nicely decorated budget hotel located right at the entrance into the medina.
 We loved our stay but were disappointed to find out that property taxes weren’t included in our booking price and that the final price per night was actually almost double what we had agreed to during the online booking process.
 Beware!